abszer/locale-app-frontend/README.md

 - Added more appealing CSS
 - Added React Router
 - Created formatter for tags
+- Created sign in page and create post routes and preliminary pages

 ## Attributions
 - Ecommerce Icons made by feen from https://www.flaticon.com/authors/feen